jayfmil/miller_ecog_tools/README.md

-#CURRENTLY BEING REFACTORED
+# CURRENTLY BEING REFACTORED

 # RAM_ECoG

-My toolbox for analyzing electrocorticographic (ECoG) data collected for the Restoring Active Memory (RAM) project.
-Some of the code is specific to the way the data are stored and organized for RAM, but other parts may be a general interest.
-I don't expect (nor do I necessarily intend) that anybody other than myself actually use this, but if you are interested please note that this is a relatively new and ongoing project with frequent updates.
+Python toolbox for helping keeping your data and analyses organized.
+The currently implemented analyses are tailored towards electrocorticographic data collected for the Restoring Active Memory (RAM) project, but the code is easily exended to other types of data.

+## Understanding the code

+This code is structured such that the fundamental unit of analysis is a *Subject*.
+A subject represents a single individual who participated in a specific experiment.
+A *Subject* is created

 ## Code Structure

 There are two main levels at which data are processed: *SubjectLevel* and *GroupLevel*.